nicholasdille/container-slides/160_gitlab_ci/250_releases/slides.md

 ...by adding the [`release`](https://docs.gitlab.com/ee/ci/yaml/#release) keyword

-Release assets can be linked but must be stored elsewhere

-XXX Release assets can be uploaded now
+Release assets can added to a release

 ### GitLab CLI `glab` required